slint-ui/slint/docs/langref/src/types.md

 # Types

-All properties in elements have a type.
-The following types are supported:
+All properties in Slint have a type.
+Slint knows these basic types:

 | Type                 | Description                                                                                                                                                                                                                                                                                                                                      |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |